Hammock as a great solution to many parental problems.

 Young parents have many challenges to face with.
-Usually, they are exhausted and feel lost when their new born cries a lot or sleeps fitfully.
-Sarah Steinemann, a physiotherapist for children living in Barnstorf, deals with sucklings, disabled and healthy children.
+Usually, they are exhausted and feel lost when their newborn is crying constantly or sleeps fitfully.
+Sarah Steinemann, a physiotherapist for children, living in Barnstorf, deals with sucklings, disabled and healthy children.
 She is familiar with the problems of new parents every day.

-Top three problems which parents have with babies
+Top three problems parents have with their baby

-The main focus of Sarah Steinemann’s daily work is on: delaying of development, asymmetry of cranium and screaming babies suffering from colic.
+The main focus of Sarah Steinemann’s daily work is: delaying of development, asymmetry of cranium and screaming babies suffering from colic.
 She stresses on clarification and general examination of problems.
 For instance, a baby who suffers from deceleration of development is not able to turn around or crawl.

-“Nowadays, babies spend almost 50% of a day in a child`s car seat or laying flat on their back.
-By this, they have little space for moving themselves or turning around which results in an enormous pressure on their cranium.
-This kind of load also has an effect on the lumbar region when children are set in a child car seat.“ , the physiotherapist for children says.
+“Nowadays, babies spend almost 50% of a day in a child`s car seat or lying flat on their back.
+By this, there is no space for moving themselves or turning around.
+This results in an enormous pressure on their cranium.
+This kind of load also has a negative effect on the lumbar region if children are seated in a child car seat.“ , the physiotherapist for children says.